aakash140799/Algorithms/StableMatching/3. Stable Roommate Problem/README.md

         if ai prefer ,say x over bi+1, then there are three conditions possible.
         -  ai and x were partners in M, hence x == bi.
 Since bi prefer ai-1 over ai, hence no unstability in M'.
-        -  ai also prefer x to bi, in which case x is not in ai's reduced preference list.
+        -  ai prefer x to bi, in which case x is not in ai's reduced preference list.
 In this case, by explicitly or col(3.2), x must have rejected ai before by receiving a better proposal from someone else.
 Hence x is not willing to pair with ai.
         -  ai prefers bi to x, hence x lies between bi and bi+1, but is not present in ai's reduced preference list.
 Even in that case, x must have received a better proposal than ai, then will not be willing to pair with ai.`